chipsalliance/firrtl-spec/spec.md

 unless something changes the value in a normal way.
 For example, an uninitialized register will return the same value over multiple clock cycles until it is written (or reset).
-- An expression which produces an indeterminate value shall produce the same value for the same input.
+- The value produced at runtime for an expression which produced an intermediate value shall only be a function of the inputs of the expression.
 For example, an out-of-bounds array access shall produce the same value for a given out-of-bounds index and array contents.
 - Two constructs with indeterminate values place no constraint on the identity of their values.
 For example, two uninitialized registers, which therefore